Reach-Above/reach-above.github.io/mapathon.md

         },
     {
             id: 'Daycare',
-            title: 'And to Evans Daycare',
+            title: 'And to the Daycare that Evan graduated from in June',
             image: '',
-            description: 'In June - Instead of a drive-by, we did a ride-by, to say farewell to Evan teachers as he is off to J.K. ',
+            description: 'Instead of a drive-by, we did a ride-by, to say farewell to the teachers as he is off to J.K.',
             location: {
                 center: [-78.69649, 43.90491  ],
                 zoom: 16.95,